-Capital gains obtained on the transfer of Instruments by non resident individuals without a permanent establishment in Portugal to which gains are attributable are exempt from Portuguese capital gains taxation unless the beneficial owner is resident in a country, territory or region subject to a clearly more favourable tax regime included in the "low tax jurisdictions" list approved by Ministerial order (Portaria) no. 150/2004 of 13 February (Lista dos países, teritórios e regiões com regimes de tributação privilegiada, claramente mais favoráveis) or if the individual is resident in a country with which there is no Double Taxation Convention or a Tax Information Exchange Agreement currently in force with Portugal.
-Under the tax treaties entered into by Portugal, such gains are usually not subject to Portuguese tax, but the applicable rules should be confirmed on a case-by-case basis.
+Capital gains obtained on the transfer of Instruments by non resident individuals without a permanent establishment in Portugal to which gains are attributable are exempt from Portuguese capital gains taxation unless the beneficial owner is resident in a country, territory or region subject to a clearly more favourable tax regime included in the "low tax jurisdictions" list approved by Ministerial order (Portaria) no. 150/2004 of 13 February (Lista dos países, teritórios e regiões com regimes de tributação privilegiada, claramente mais favoráveis) amended by Ministerial order (Portaria) no. 292/2011 of November 8.
+If the exemption does not apply, the gains will be subject to personal income tax at a rate of 25 per cent..
+However, under the tax treaties entered into by Portugal, such gains are usually not subject to Portuguese tax, but the applicable rules should be confirmed on a case-by-case basis.
 Accrued interest does not qualify as capital gains for tax purposes.

-Gains obtained on the disposal of Instruments by a legal person non resident in Portugal for tax purposes and without a permanent establishment in Portugal to which gains are attributable are exempt from Portuguese capital gains taxation, unless the share capital of the beneficial owner is more than 25 per cent. directly or indirectly held by Portuguese resident entities or if the beneficial owner is resident in a country, territory or region subject to a clearly more favourable tax regime included in the "low tax jurisdictions" list approved by Ministerial order (Portaria) no. 150/2004 of 13 February (Lista dos países, territórios e regiões com regimes de tributação privilegiada, claramente mais favoráveis) or if the holder is Resident in a country with which there is no Double Taxation Convention or a Tax Information Exchange Agreement currently in force with Portugal.
-If the exemption does not apply, the gains will be subject to corporate income tax at a rate of 25 per cent.
-Under the tax treaties entered into by Portugal, such gains are usually not subject to Portuguese tax, but the applicable rules should be confirmed on a case-by-case basis.
+Gains obtained on the disposal of Instruments by a legal person non resident in Portugal for tax purposes and without a permanent establishment in Portugal to which gains are attributable are exempt from Portuguese capital gains taxation, unless the share capital of the beneficial owner is more than 25 per cent. directly or indirectly held by Portuguese resident entities or if the beneficial owner is resident in a country, territory or region subject to a clearly more favourable tax regime included in the "low tax jurisdictions" list approved by Ministerial order (Portaria) no. 150/2004 of 13 February (Lista dos países, territórios e regiões com regimes de tributação privilegiada, claramente mais favoráveis) amended by Ministerial order (Portaria) no. 292/2011 of November 8.
+If the exemption does not apply, the gains will be subject to corporate income tax at a rate of 25 per cent..
+However, under the tax treaties entered into by Portugal, such gains are usually not subject to Portuguese tax, but the applicable rules should be confirmed on a case-by-case basis.

 Stamp Duty at a rate of 10 per cent. applies to the acquisition through gift or inheritance of Instruments by an individual who is domiciled in Portugal.
 An exemption applies to transfers in favour of the spouse, de facto spouse, descendants and parents/grandparents.
-The acquisition of Instruments through gift or inheritance by a Portuguese resident legal person or a non resident acting through a Portuguese permanent establishment is subject to progressive Corporate Income Tax rates according to which a 12.5 per cent.tax rate will be applicable on the first €12,500 of taxable income and a 25 per cent.tax rate will be applicable on taxable income exceeding €12,500, to which may be added a municipal surcharge ("derrama municipal") of up to 1.5 per cent. of its taxable income.
-Corporate taxpayers with a taxable income of more than €2,000,000 are also subject to a State surcharge ("derrama estadual") of 2.5 per cent. on the part of their taxable profits that exceeds €2,000,000.
+The acquisition of Instruments through gift or inheritance by a Portuguese resident legal person or a non resident acting through a Portuguese permanent establishment is subject to Corporate Income Tax at a 25 per cent. tax rate, to which may be added a municipal surcharge ("derrama municipal") of up to 1.5 per cent. of its taxable income.
+A state surcharge ("derrama estadual") also applies at 3% on taxable profits in excess of Euro 1,500,000 and until Euro 10,000,000 and at 5% on taxable profits in excess of Euro 10,000,000 for the years of 2012 and 2013.
 No Stamp Duty applies to the acquisition through gift and inheritance of Instruments by an individual who is not domiciled in Portugal.
 The acquisition of Instruments through gift or inheritance by a non resident legal person is subject to corporate income tax at a rate of 25 per cent.
-Under the tax treaties entered into by Portugal, such gains are usually not subject to Portuguese tax, but the applicable rules should be confirmed on a case-by-case basis.
+However, under the tax treaties entered into by Portugal, such gains are usually not subject to Portuguese tax, but the applicable rules should be confirmed on a case-by-case basis.